5 biggest game-turning plays in WS history

-How monumental was the bizarre play that ended Game 4 of the 2020 World Series on Saturday night?
+How monumental was the bizarre play that ended Game 4 of the 2020 World Series?
 We’re not exaggerating when we say it was literally one of the most pivotal game-turning plays in the history of the Fall Classic.

 We can say that by looking at Win Probability Added, which looks at the context of each moment in a game -- score, inning, outs, runners on base, etc. -- and allows you to see how likely it is that a team in that situation goes on to win, by looking back at similar situations throughout baseball history.